reklaw28/DEM/README.md

 Link for the data here: https://zenodo.org/records/8219163

 With the current structure on the test set, I am only achieving an accuracy of 67%, while the train accuracy is 98% and flatlined, so it's likely overfitting.
 I will try to combat that.

+Structure has been updated to include more color bands and now has a 74% accuracy a 7% improvement.
+Will consider more options.